oracularzebra/pritunl-slack-integration/README.md

 3. Compares with existing routes in MongoDB (matched by `comment: "dns:<hostname>"`)
 4. If any hostname's IPs changed, saves pending routes to a file and sends an interactive Slack message with **Approve** / **Reject** buttons
 5. Clicking **Approve** applies the new routes to MongoDB, restarts OpenVPN, and removes the pending file
+6. Clicking **Reject** saves the rejected state to a cache file (`rejected_routes.json`) so the same changes won't trigger a new notification — only a DNS change to different IPs will re-trigger
-6. Only routes matching tracked hostnames are touched — other routes are left intact
+7. Only routes matching tracked hostnames are touched — other routes are left intact

 ## Requirements